MorettiGS/RestCountriesFront/README.md

 "Rest Countries API" it's a simple API that returns data about countries all over the globe.

-This simple project is responsible for acquiring that data and displaying the countries as a paginated list, on which there's some main pieces of information about them.
+This simple project is responsible for acquiring that data and displaying the countries as a paginated list, on which there's some of the main pieces of information about them.

 It is also possible to search for the countries' names, filtering them as you like.